tcwilkinson/caa2015/ideas.md

 First of all FS have a pedagogical aspect that you can't find with others software.

-To read the code, and more precisely to read commented code allow to learn quickly.
-Some says about FS "In pedagogical terms, Windows is to fish as UNIX is to fishing lessons.
-(Kelty 2008: 132)".
+To read the code, and more precisely to read commented code allows to learn quickly.
+Some says about FS "In pedagogical terms, Windows is to fish as UNIX is to fishing lessons (Kelty 2008: 132)".
 One of the most classical book in FS is the Lions' Commentary on UNIX 6th Edition.
 This a commentary of the V6 of UNIX that has been used by thousands of students to understand how UNIX works.
-Making Literate Programming , that is " concentrate [...] on explaining  to *human beings* what we want a computer to do" [@Knuth1984: 97] give the opportunity to concentrate on the process.
+Making Literate Programming gives the opportunity -- and I quote Donald Knuth -- to  " concentrate [...] on explaining  to *human beings* what we want a computer to do" [@Knuth1984: 97].
+Literate Programming gives the opportunity to concentrate on the process.

 There are examples for Archaeology - Note: I speak mostly of R because it's one of the software I know the best -
-    David L. Carlson: An R Companion to Quantifying Archaeology by Stephen Shennan.
+    - David L. Carlson: An R Companion to Quantifying Archaeology by Stephen Shennan.
-    It's a comment of the work of Shennan that make easier to access the knowledge of Shennan.
+       It's a comment with code of the work of Shennan that make easier to access the knowledge of Shennan.
 Most importantly it allow then to modulate the code to use it quickly for your own research question
-    Quantitative Archaeology Wiki  from isoa.it too.
-Exactly the same with possibility of reuse.
+    - Quantitative Archaeology from the Wiki at isoa.
+This is exactly the same, with explanation of books and code for archaeologist with the possibility of reuse and modulation.

-In Pedagogical term Reproducibility is a big help to approach different knowledge, and fit perfect for a DIY practice, the standard in archaeology.
-In this case, availability of code makes learning of statistic for archaeologist more experimental.
+In Pedagogical term Reproducibility is a big help to approach different knowledge, and this practice fit perfectly in DIY-workflow, probably the standard in archaeology.
+In this case, availability of code  and comment makes learning of statistic for archaeologist more experimental.
 Even if the learning curve is steep it's not a wall.
-FS in archaeology must be more often stressed as a paradigmatic pedagogical object.
-I think there is a lot of advocacy to do in this direction.
+FS in archaeology should be more often stressed as a paradigmatic pedagogical object.
+I think there is a lot of advocacy, that should be done with this line of argumentation for spreading the use of FS.

-Now I will move to my second point on the challenge provided by FS: blurring the border.
+Now I will move to my second point on the challenge provided by FS: that is blurring borders.

-8) Blurring the border
+8) Blurring borders

 As I showed at the beginning of my talk, community is important for mixing ideas, innovation and motivation.
 The modularity of FS ease the blurring of academic borders in unpredictable ways.
-As an example, I present my work on Hittite seals (to be seen on Github).
-I started a project with R on seals and created a data base and made the analysis with R. I was mainly working with multivariate analysis.
+As an example, I present my work on Hittite seals (that can be accessed on Github).
+I started a project with R on seals, created a data-base and made the analysis with R. I was mainly working on multivariate analysis (like Principal Components Analysis , Multivariate Factors Analysis and Linear Discriminant Analysis).
 I presented my work during an R Conference in Lyon in 2013 and I earn a lot of feedback.
-It is in this sense, that the using of FOSS push to communicate with an informal and wider communities.
-FS and FS-communities provide a common language and goal through which foreign disciplines are revisited.
+It is in this sense, that the using of FOSS pushes to communicate with informal and wider communities.
+FS and FS-communities provide a common language and a common goal through which foreign disciplines are revisited.
-Eventually my dataset, code and my questions served as a Bachelor thesis in statistical modelling (Lombard, Radoszycki).
-Then, I came back with the results and we are now contributing to transform the work in an on-line repository (work is on-going).
-This example shows that the borders are not just blurred in one way (that is archaeologists need statisticians) but in the other way around too (Statistician gain at looking data throw the eyes of archaeologists)
+Eventually the dataset, the code and my questions served for Bachelor thesis in statistical modelling (from Helene Lombard and Lise Radoszycki).
+Then, They send me the results with the code and we are now contributing to transform our work into an on-line repository (work is on-going).
+This example shows that borders are not just blurred in one way (that is archaeologists need statisticians) but in the other way around too (Statisticians gain at looking data throw the eyes of archaeologists)

 Reproducibility, that is, the exposing of the process with the results, transform the possibility of modulation of knowledge.
 By providing a common language, FS create new transversal communities that makes science stronger.

-9) The Conclusion
+9) Conclusion

 In this presentation I wanted to explore the relation of FS with archaeology.
 It's a first try for me to give a bigger picture and it is mainly based on my own practice.
-I hope to have been able to show some of the effect of FS in Science and Archaeology and the perspectives that are now open.
+I hope to have been able to show some of the effects of FS in Science and Archaeology and the perspectives that are now open.
 FS challenge the authority of science and provide a mean to transform archaeology by questioning transmission and reuse of knowledge.
 Reproducibility makes all the research pipeline available to the scrutiny of the community by reconciling data, process and results.
-Reproducibility is of course not restricted to R but available with all.
-My talk aims to stress the need of further advocacy for FS in archaeology.
-FS challenge not only knowledge transmission but are pedagogical objects too .
+Reproducibility is of course not restricted to R but available with all FS.
+Finally I would like to stress our responsibility to make further advocacy for FS in archaeology, and to make it louder and this three points.
+ - FS challenge knowledge transmission
+ - FS are pedagogical objects
+ - FS make science stronger

 Thank you very much for listening.
 I would now like to give you the opportunity to ask questions.